CyberShadow/RABCDAsm/README.md

  * `swfdecompress` - decompresses zlib-compressed SWF files

-`abcexport` and `abcreplace` are reimplementations of similar utilities from my [`swfutilsex`][swfutilsex] Java package, however these work faster as they do not parse the SWF files as deeply.
+`abcexport` and `abcreplace` are reimplementations of similar utilities from my [swfutilsex][] Java package, however these work faster as they do not parse the SWF files as deeply.
 `swfdecompress` is ancilliary and is only useful for debugging and studying of the SWF file format, and not required for ABC manipulation.
 It is functionally equivalent to [flasm][]'s `-x` option.